-Throughout your crowdfunding experience, you will accumulate a list of donors who have given money to your cause.
-One of the best ways to maintain their interest in your fundraiser and show your gratitude is to take the time to thank them.
+Throughout your crowdfunding experience, you will accumulate a list of donors who have supported your cause.
+One of the best ways to maintain their interest in your fundraiser and show your gratitude is to take the time to thank your donors.
 Posting updates on your campaign page from time to time thanking your supporters is a must.
 Surprising some of them—particularly family, friends and others when contact details are available—with a personal thank you letter or card is even better.

 The art of letter writing has been put on the back burner as a result of communication practices like email and texting.
 It is time to bring letter writing back to its glory days.
 Not to mention there is scientific evidence proving that that writing a letter to show your gratitude is good for you.
 A Forbes article illustrates the benefits of saying thank you, which include increased physical and mental health, higher self-esteem and improved sleeping patterns.